What is OpenVista?

 How successful has OpenVista been in non-VA deployments?

 In partnership with our clients, Medsphere has proven the effectiveness of VistA outside the VA through successful implementations of OpenVista in facilities across the healthcare spectrum.
-The OpenVista EHR is deployed in the seven hospitals managed by the West Virginia Department of Health and Human Resources (WV DHHR), which provide acute, long-term and psychiatric care for some of the state’s most vulnerable citizens.
+For example, the OpenVista EHR is deployed in the seven hospitals managed by the West Virginia Department of Health and Human Resources (WV DHHR), which provide acute, long-term and psychiatric care for some of the state’s most vulnerable citizens.
 OpenVista is also enhancing patient care at Silver Hill Hospital, a nationally recognized behavioral health hospital in New Canaan, Connecticut, and Guadalupe County Hospital, an eleven-bed facility in Santa Rosa, New Mexico.
 Medsphere's family of clients also includes Beauregard Memorial Hospital, a 102-bed rural facility in DeRidder, Louisiana, and Meadowlands Hospital Medical Center, a 230-bed hospital in Secaucus, New Jersey.
-In January 2016, Medsphere signed a contract with Pikeville Medical Center, a 260-bed regional referral center in Pikeville, Kentucky, that is a member of the Mayo Clinic Health Network.
+Medsphere also recently signed a contract with Pikeville Medical Center, a 260-bed regional referral center in Pikeville, Kentucky, that is a member of the Mayo Clinic Health Network.
 The diversity of our client base demonstrates that VistA and OpenVista are designed primarily as clinical support tools capable of adapting to different healthcare environments and clinician needs.

 How many clients/partners does Medsphere have?